shravanngoswamii/shravanngoswamii.github.io/README.md

-# <p align="center">[Shravan Goswami's Portfolio Website](https://shravangoswami.com)</p>
+# <p align="center"><a href="https://shravangoswami.com" target="_blank">Shravan Goswami's Website</a></p>
 Welcome to my portfolio website!
-This repository contains the source code and assets for my personal portfolio website, where I showcase my projects, articles, and expertise in technology.
+This repository contains the source code and assets for my portfolio website, where I showcase my projects, articles, and expertise in technology.

 ## Overview

 - **About Me**: Learn about my background, education, and professional interests.
 - **Projects**: Explore the various projects I've worked on, including web development, software projects, and more.
-- **Articles**: Read insightful articles I've written on topics related to technology, programming, and computer science.
+- **Articles**: Read insightful articles I've written on topics related to technology, programming, computer science, films and philosophy.
 - **Resume**: Download my resume to learn more about my skills, experiences, and qualifications.

 ## Technologies Used